Takotsubo cardiomyopathy: History

 Rees, et al. wrote in 1967 that the death of a close relative increases the risk of dying within one year by a factor of seven.

 Engel wrote about sudden and rapid death during psychological stress in 1971 and itemized 8 causation categories: (1) on the impact of the collapse or death of a close person; (2) during acute grief; (3) on threat of loss of a close person; (4) during mourning or on an anniversary; (5) on loss of status or self-esteem; (6) personal danger or threat of injury; (7) after the danger is over; (8) reunion, triumph, or happy ending.
 He proposed these events provoke neurovegetative responses, involving both the flight-fight and conservation-withdrawal systems, conducive to lethal cardiac events, particularly in individuals with preexisting cardiovascular disease.

 Although the first scientific description of takotsubo cardiomyopathy was not until the 1990s, Cebelin and Hirsch wrote about human stress cardiomyopathy in 1980.
 The two looked at homicidal assaults that had happened in Cuyahoga County, Ohio, the past 30 years, specifically those with autopsies who had no internal injury, but had died of physical assault.
 They found that 11 of 15 had myofibrillar degeneration similar to animal stress studies.
 In the end, they concluded their data supported "the theory of catecholamine mediation of these myocardial changes in man and of the lethal potential of stress through its effect on the heart".

+The syndrome was first named "takotsubo" by Japanese physician Hikaru Sato, who described "tako-tsubo-like left ventricular dysfunction" in a 1990 case study.
+The name comes from the Japanese word takotsubo (蛸壷, "octopus trap"), because when affected by this condition, the left ventricle of the heart takes on a shape resembling the round jar used for catching lobsters and octopuses.

 The syndrome reached international audiences through the media in 2005 when the New England Journal of Medicine wrote about the syndrome.